John Lennon's ‘John Lennon/Plastic Ono Band’ to be featured on 'Tim’s Twitter Listening Party'

 This afternoon (April 13), Tim Burgess confirmed plans for an online listen-through of the album on Saturday, April 24.
 Fans will be able to press play and get involved from 6pm BST that evening, with special guests Yoko Ono, Sean Ono Lennon and original Plastic Ono Band member Klaus Voormann among those set to participate.

-Ono’s friend friend, personal assistant and ‘John Lennon/Plastic Ono Band’ cover photographer, Dan Richter, mixer/engineer Paul Hicks and the audio team behind the new ‘Ultimate Collection’ will also appear during the online event.
+Ono’s friend, personal assistant and ‘John Lennon/Plastic Ono Band’ cover photographer Dan Richter, mixer/engineer Paul Hicks and the audio team behind the new ‘Ultimate Collection’ will also appear during the online event.

 Taking to Twitter Spaces following the listening party, Burgess and guests will discuss the LP with BBC Radio 6 Music’s Chris Hawkins.
 Check out the announcement tweet below, and visit here for further details.